• About

 Mint can also improve your mood, sharpen your thinking, and boost your memory.
 So, if you ever feel low or depressed, a cup of peppermint tea is all you need to lift your spirits.

 Fresh mint is rich in essential nutrients like vitamin A, iron, manganese, and folate and has practically no calories.
-So, you can add it to your dishes and beverages every day without worrying about gaining weight.
+So, you can add it to your dishes and beverages daily without worrying about gaining weight.

-How to Eat It: You can add it to your tea, smoothies, lemonade, pesto, and salad.
+How to Eat It: Add it to your tea, smoothies, lemonade, pesto, and salad.

 Spicy Food – The Key to Good Health

-The aforementioned spices, if consumed on a regular basis, can improve your health significantly.
-Apart from eating a healthy diet, make sure you drink plenty of water, exercise for at least 45 minutes a day, and get 7 to 8 hours of sleep every day.
+If consumed regularly, the aforementioned spices can significantly improve your health.
+In addition to eating a healthy diet, make sure you drink plenty of water, exercise for at least 45 minutes a day, and get 7 to 8 hours of sleep every day.

 Tags: Boosting ImmunityHealth BenefitsHealthy DietHealthy SpicesHerbSpicesvitamins